Trump Order Protects Certain Tenants from Eviction until December

 The eviction moratorium ordered by Governor Cuomo is in place until September 20, 2020.
 An August 8, 2020 order from Chief Administrative Judge Lawrence Marks precludes evictions until October 1, 2020 in cases that were filed prior to March 17, 2020, and “until further order” in cases filed after March 17, 2020.
 Under President Trump’s August 8, 2020 Executive Order, protection from eviction for certain qualifying tenants is extended through December 31, 2020.

-We are available to answer questions that you may have as we continue to monitor the status of evictions under various Federal, State, and local orders.ATTORNEY: Michelle P. Quinn
+We are available to answer questions that you may have as we continue to monitor the status of evictions under various Federal, State, and local orders.Written By: Michelle P. Quinn

 GDB Firm Blog